 This is a question that can only be answered once you've got an understanding of what you are looking for out of your new vacuum.
 If you're a pet owner for example, you'll want to get something that either has pet attachments or a more powerful motor for improved hair and dirt pickup.

 Carpet and flooring type also come into play, too.
 If you have high-pile carpet for example, getting a corded may be ideal as these can provide a bit more power for those thicker carpets.
 Maybe you're house has all hardwood floors, then a solid Dyson cordless or the like may just give you what you need.
+Make sure you browse our Dyson discount codes to bag a saving on your order.

 If you're not quite sure just how to answer these questions, though, read further on.
 We'll help you figure out what will work best for you, from motor types to cordless, suction type and more!